-Our job is to make sure that your greatest challenge is deciding what landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
+We want to make sure that your greatest challenge is deciding which landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
 We do our best to locate housing that is reflective of how the local students are living.
 Our goal is that when you leave London, it will feel like home.

 Part of making you feel at home in London is doing our best to help you feel safe and cared for.
 Whether it is an orientation program that makes you feel prepared, your housing that is well-located and comfortable, or the field trips that take you to places off the beaten path—we’re all about our student services.
 This is just one of the things we’re known for.

-The IES Abroad orientation program takes place in and around London, and is designed to orient you to the program, your fellow students, and to London.
+Our orientation program takes place in and around London, and is designed to orient you to the program, your fellow students, and to London.

 Additionally, CORE™, IES Abroad’s Comprehensive Orientation & Re-entry Program, begins during orientation and continues through the semester with activities focusing on academic and cultural adjustment, goal achievement, and preparing for the return home.
 Detailed information about academics, housing, public transportation, cultural adjustment, health and safety, and other important topics is also covered.
 Other highlights may include walking tours of London neighborhoods, and a field trip to Greenwich or Windsor Castle.

 You also learn about the teaching methods of British professors and the Study London Program, including internships, academic policies, and field trips.
-You will receive academic advising and finalize your course registration during orientation.
+You also receive academic advising and finalize your course registration during orientation.

 Redefine the way you live and learn in London through our cultural events, such as:

-Although your adventure begins in London, our field trips take you to other great cities around England and Scotland to provide contrast and context for what you are learning in London.
-You share a portion of the cost with IES Abroad.
+Even though your adventure starts in London, our field trips take you beyond the city to discover the culture and traditions of your host country.
+These trips are subsidized by IES Abroad, though additional costs may apply.
 Past destinations are listed below.
 IES Abroad field trip destinations, activities, and length of stay may vary according to term and availability.